The GNP Presents:

 But no more.

-However, the new decade would meet them with a harsh reality: progress never arrives without a slew of less-desirable side effects.
-The country faced a full-blown ecological crisis as toxic waste soon blotted out the sun, choking the population and poisoning their lungs.
-Hundreds began to die from pollution-fueled asthma.
-Fish became inedible.
-Water was rendered undrinkable.
+Now, Japan was facing a full-blown ecological crisis.
+Toxic waste blotted out the sun, choking the population and poisoning their lungs.
+Hundreds were dying from pollution-fueled asthma.
+Fish had became inedible.
+Water rendered undrinkable.

 And all the while, the smoke from the factories continued to rise.

 Floating upon the surface of the still waters, a thick blanket of sludge and slime stretched for miles upon miles.
-Only the odd, isolated pool of blackened liquid betrayed the presence of the ocean beneath, but even below the surface, there was no escape from the advancing wall of waste that continued to creep onwards, leaving the factories that produced it far behind.
+Only the odd, isolated pool of blackened liquid betrayed the presence of the ocean beneath, but even below the surface, there was no escape from the advancing wall of waste.
+It crept ever onward, leaving the factories that produced it far behind.
 Where the sheet of sludge traveled, death came along for the ride.
 Laying in their thousands upon the ever-moving layer of filth, fish of all shapes and colors filled the air with the scent of their rotting flesh.
-Between their bodies could be seen countless objects left to rot in the sea, many of which could surely have found their origins in the very factories that made their presence within the sludge possible.
-Beer bottles and food cans sat upon – and within – their slimy ride, surrounded by overflowing garbage bags and plastic containers of various sizes and forms.
-Upon a solitary patch of floating grime, a discarded human manikin rested, its cadaver-like body disintegrating as if the sludge itself had brutally attacked it.
-The figure’s neck, torso and left thigh had already rotted away, leaving the plastic corpse to bob and quiver upon the water in four distinct pieces.

 The sheet of waste continued on its way, dragging with it more death and refuse with each passing minute.
 The bodies of dead sea life, discarded toys, a clock without hands half submerged in slime…